ArnaudLoos/HomeAssistant-Presentation/README.md

 ## Home Automation Protocols

 #### Z-Wave
-mesh networking with master-slave
+mesh networking with master-slave model
 Range up to 100m, 200m when meshed
-        Adding more devices helps with communication Aeotec Gen-5 stick
+Adding more devices helps with communication
+Aeotec Gen-5 stick
 Supports AES encryption
 Assigned Node IDs
-Enhanced z-wave?
+z-wave plus difference?
 Requires network key?
-Has interoperability layer to ensure all Z-Wave hardware and software work together low-latency transmission up to 100 kbit/s
+Has interoperability layer to ensure all Z-Wave hardware and software work together
+low-latency transmission
+up to 100 kbit/s
-Nodes can be up to 30m apart, transmissions can hop nodes up to 4 times (adds delay) Operates on 908MHz band, no interference from 2.4GHz (ISM) devices Up to 232 devices
+Nodes can be up to 30m apart, transmissions can hop nodes up to 4 times (adds delay)
+Operates on 908MHz band, no interference from 2.4GHz (ISM) devices
+Up to 232 devices

 ### Zigbee
-requires hub - zigbee protocol not as standard mesh networking low-power, low-bandwidth (max 250 kbit/s) indoor - 10 to 20m range operates at 3.4 GHz cheaper than Z-Wave
+requires hub - zigbee protocol not as standard
+mesh networking
+low-power, low-bandwidth (max 250 kbit/s)
+indoor - 10 to 20m range
+operates at 3.4 GHz
+cheaper than Z-Wave

 #### 433MHz or 315MHz RF
-(good for transmitting one way - doorbells, fans, weather stations)
+good for transmitting one way - doorbells, fans, weather stations
 Sonoff switches

 #### Wifi devices